SimonKO9/simonko-dev-blog/blog/content/posts/aws/cross-account-lambda.md

 ## Summary

 We covered the configuration of ECR Repository permissions required for AWS Lambda across different scenarios, depending on the needs or complexity of the organization.
 Features AWS is offering for our disposal lets us write concise policies, even for complex organizational setups.

+Key takeaways:
+- Watch out for AWS modifying your ECR repository permissions on Lambda creation.
+- For cross-account, the policy must cover both the Lambda service and the target account.
+- AWS Organizations conditions can help you write your policies in a scalable manner.

 ## References